baeddavid/colors/README.md

 ## Version

+0.9.2 → Fixed a bug where text was indicating a tie instead of a win when all 9 boxes were filled

 0.9.1 → Fixed a bug where players could click outside of the box and have it still count as a successful move

 0.9 → Beta Build